Back to Blog

 The bottom line

 EBA/GL/2024/14 is not a radical departure.
 It codifies what the best-run compliance programs have been doing for years.
 Fuzzy matching, phonetic algorithms, and transliteration handling are not new technologies.
-What is new is that they are now explicitly required by regulation, with a hard deadline and enforcement consequences.
+What is new is that they are now explicitly set out in EBA guidelines, applied on a comply-or-explain basis with supervisory consequences.

 If your screening system already uses fuzzy matching, you are likely in good shape.
 Verify your matching methodology, document it, and ensure you can demonstrate it under audit.
-If your system only does exact matching, you have eight months to upgrade.
-That is enough time, but only if you start now.
+If your system only does exact matching, you should upgrade without delay, because the guidelines already apply.

-Verifex uses a 4-stage matching pipeline that exceeds EBA/GL/2024/14 requirements.
-Fuzzy matching, phonetic matching, and LLM verification are built in.
+Verifex uses a multi-stage matching pipeline with fuzzy matching, phonetic matching, and review-oriented explanations.
 Free tier, no credit card required.